-There are some areas of practice that require improvement, including a minor shortfall in relation to standard GQ1.
+There are some areas of practice that require improvement, including two minor shortfalls in relation to standards GQ7 and GQ8.
 The HTA has given advice to the Designated Individual on a range of issues to make further improvements.

 The HTA requires that the Designated Individual addresses the shortfall by submitting a completed corrective and preventative action (CAPA) plan within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.